Rishra: Education

 The oldest primary school in Rishra is the Bangla School alias Rishra Prathamik Balak Vidyalaya and the oldest high school is Rishra Uccha Vidyalaya, built in the year 1931 by Pramathanath Daw and Haridhan Daw in memory of their father Hemchandra Daw.

-Rishra has other reputed schools such as Schools of Mahesh Sri Ramkrishna Ashram O Math,Aditya Birla Vani Bharati School, Stepping Stone School, St. Mary's School, Gospel Home School, Radhika Town High School, Loreto High School, St. Thomas Academy, Rishra Anjuman High School, Fatema Girls High School, Rishra Vidhyapith Hindi High school, Rishra Brahmananda Keshab Chandra High School, Saibalini Devi Uccha Balika Vidyalaya, Rishra Girl's High School, Bamunari High School (H.S).
-Rishra has one famous college, named Bidhan Chandra College.
+Rishra has other reputed schools such as Schools of Mahesh Sri Ramkrishna Ashram School, Aditya Birla Vani Bharati School, Stepping Stone School(High), St. Mary's School, Gospel Home School, Loreto High School, St. Thomas Academy, Rishra Vidhyapith Hindi High school, Rishra Brahmananda Keshab Chandra High School, Saibalini Devi Uccha Balika Vidyalaya, Rishra Girl's High School, Bamunari High School (H.S).
+Rishra has one college, named Bidhan Chandra College.

-Rishra has good number of West Bengal board schools as well as CBSE and ICSE board schools.
-Due to this very reason students from nearby regions (i.e. Konnagar, Sheoraphuli etc.) also come here.
+Rishra has a good number of West Bengal board schools as well as CBSE and ICSE board schools.
+Due to this very reason, students from nearby regions (i.e. Konnagar, Sheoraphuli etc.) also come here.

-The Hooghly Chapter of THE INSTITUTE OF COMPANY SECRETARIES OF INDIA is also located in Rishra for students and members of Company secretary course.
+The Hooghly Chapter of The Institute Of Company Secretaries Of India is also located in Rishra for students and members of Company secretary course.

 Economy

-It is the major industrial area in Hooghly district, having factories like Jayashree Textiles, Aditya Birla Insulators (A Unit of Aditya Birla Nuvo Limited), Hindustan National Glass, Berger Paints, PMC Rubber Chemicals, Hastings Jute Mill, The Phosphate Co.LTD., Laxmi Narayan Cotton Mills, Bindawala Cables, R.S.
+It is the major industrial area in Hooghly district, having factories like Jaya Shree Textiles, Aditya Birla Insulators (A Unit of Aditya Birla Nuvo Limited), Hindustan National Glass, Berger Paints, PMC Rubber Chemicals, Hastings Jute Mill, The Phosphate Co.LTD., Laxmi Narayan Cotton Mills, Bindawala Cables, R.S.
 Ispat, The Orion Corp India, Wellington Jute Mill, Fort William Industries, Pathak Printing Press (A Unit of Note Book Manufacturing, Design & Print).

 Rishra, as most of the Hooghly district, has shown signs of the gradual declining of jute industries in Bengal after the partition of India in 1947.
 Rishra was home to the first jute mill in India under the British Raj (the Hastings Jute Mill).

 Many nationalized and private banks have opened their branches in Rishra, including State Bank of India, Allahabad Bank, UCO Bank, United Bank of India (two branches), Punjab National Bank, Central Bank of India, Hooghly District Cooperative Bank Limited, Bank of Baroda and Canara Bank.
 The names of existing private sector banks are Axis Bank, ICICI Bank, Standard Chartered and Bandhan Bank.

 Infrastructure

 K.C Sen Road connects Rishra railway station to Delhi Road (SH 13) in the west and N.K.
 Bannerjee Street, R.B.C.
 Road and Sasthitala Street connects SH 13)/ G.T.
 Road to the station.
 There are many other roads leading to G.T. road named N.S.
 Road, Maitree Path, P.T.
 Laha Street.
 There are many playgrounds in the city including a big ground named Lenin Ground.
 Many skyscrapers are there in the city.
 A 19-storied building is situated in the western part of the city named Rishra Keventers.
-There are many restaurants and eateries like The Southern Spice, Yummy China, The Classic Restaurants, Appayan Restaurant, Charkol, Shubham Restaurant and sweets shops like Felumodak & Annapurna sweets shop etc.